 A great barista is a skilled technician: someone who understands the science of coffee-making, knows how to use multiple brewing devices and machines, and can use their coffee knowledge to make good recommendations to customers.
+Here’s what barista techniques you need to master and how you can make the most of them.

 A barista tamps coffee.
 Credit: Daniel Norris

-1. Basic Coffee Knowledge
+1. Basic coffee knowledge

 Basic coffee knowledge can be split into a few categories:

-Production, Processing, & Roasting
+Production, processing, & roasting

 What’s the difference between your washed coffee and your honey coffee?
 A single origin and a blend?
 A Guatemalan and an Ethiopian?
 Most importantly, how do all these points affect the consumer?
 We’re not saying you should be an expert on production, but you should know the basics.